gipfeli-io/gipfeli-docker/README.md

 As for the `GCS_BUCKET` and `GCS_SERVICE_ACCOUNT` variables, either provide a bucket on your own (with public access rights) or ask the gipfeli.io team for access to the dev bucket.

+#### SendGrid:
-**Note regarding SendGrid:** If you set `ENVIRONMENT` to either *production* or *staging*, you also have to set the `SENDGRID_` variables because these environments use email notifications.
+If you set `ENVIRONMENT` to either *production* or *staging*, you also have to set the `SENDGRID_` variables because these environments use email notifications.
 Ask the gipfeli.io team for help.

+#### Sentry:
-**Note regarding Sentry:** If you set the `SENTRY_` variables, make sure you have a valid Sentry project.
+If you set the `SENTRY_` variables, make sure you have a valid Sentry project.
 Ask the gipfeli.io team for help.

+#### ENVIRONMENT
+If you don't set the environment it will automatically be set to `localhost`.
+This means that when you try to create a user using the sign up form you have to manually activate the user in the database.
+There is also a possibility to create a user with a wizard using the backend container.
+Below are the steps for both of the possible ways to create a new user:

+**Create user using wizard (preferred way!)**

+The docker containers need to be running for this!
+1. Open Terminal
+2. Enter `docker ps`
+3. Find postgres docker container id
+4. Exec into the container e.g. `docker exec -it CONTAINER_ID sh` (replace CONTAINER_ID!)
+5. Execute `npm run create-user`

+**Activate user created by sign up form**

+The docker containers need to be running for this!
+1. Open terminal
+2. Enter `docker ps`
+3. Find postgres docker container id
+4. Exec into the container e.g. `docker exec -it CONTAINER_ID bash` (replace CONTAINER_ID!)
+5. Execute `psql -U postgres -W`
+6. Enter the password for the database (see value of TYPEORM_DATABASE above)
+7. Execute `UPDATE public.user SET "isActive"=true;`

 ### gipfeli-frontend